storminghabs/miningpool_pushover_alert/README.md

 8. Set your minimum MH and worker count
 9. Save the Python script and make sure it's set to executable by entering: chmod + x name_of_script.py
 10. Run the script: ./name_of_script.py

+If you want to run the script as a scheduled task you can use cron to do it.

+1. crontab -e
+2. Add the following to the bottom to run it every 10 minutes

+   */10  * * * * /home/pi/name_of_script.py

+3. Save with CTRL+X and then enter Y to save